abruzzi/data-fetching-patterns-in-react/README.md

 When `Friends` is rendered inside a `<Suspense>` boundary, React knows to wait for the `Friends` component's asynchronous data fetching to complete before rendering it.
 During this wait time, React displays the `<Suspense>` component's `fallback` content, in this case, `<FriendsSkeleton />`, providing a smooth user experience by showing a placeholder or loading indicator.

+Within the ecosystems of other libraries such as Vue and Angular, there exist comparable solutions, notably Nuxt for Vue and Angular Universal for Angular.
+These frameworks offer built-in server-side rendering (SSR) capabilities, including data fetching, allowing the patterns discussed here to be similarly applied, albeit through their distinct approaches.

-## Pattern 4: The Declarative Data Fetching
+## Pattern 4: Declarative Data Fetching

 Originally, Suspense was primarily used for code-splitting and lazy loading components.
 However, its scope has been broadened to include data fetching and other asynchronous operations, marking a significant evolution from its initial introduction.